Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Evaluation

-\subsection{Relocation}
+\subsubsection{Relocation}

+The aim of any relocation strategy is to improve the spatial allocation of supply.
+Serving requests redistributes the taxis, resulting in an inefficient allocation.
+One can assume a `lazy' approach, relocating vehicles only to serve requests.
+While this minimizes the cost of serving a request (e.g., distance driven, fuel, etc.), it results in sub-optimal QoS.
+Improving the QoS (especially the time to pick-up, since it highly correlates to passenger satisfaction, see Section \ref{Passenger Specific Matrics}) plays a vital role in the growth of a company.
+Thus, \emph{a crucial trade-off of any relocation scheme is improving the QoS metrics, while minimizing the excess distance driven.}

-A crucial trade-off of any relocation scheme is improving the QoS metrics, while minimizing the excess distance driven.
-Table \hyperref[tb: relocation gains]{2} shows that our proposed scheme successfully balances this trade-off.
-In particular, ALMA -- the best performing overall -- radically improves the QoS metrics by more than $50\%$ (e.g., ALMA decreases the pick-up time by $55\%$, and its standard deviation (SD) by $58\%$), while increasing the driving distance by only $6\%$.
+CARs with relocation successfully balance this trade-off (Table \ref{tb: relocation gains}).
+In particular, ALMA -- the best performing overall -- radically improves the QoS metrics by more than $50\%$ (e.g., it decreases the pick-up time by $55\%$, and its standard deviation (SD) by $58\%$), while increasing the driving distance by only $6\%$.
 The cumulative delay is decreased by $43\%$.
-Recall that the proposed approach is \emph{plug-and-play} and can be combined with \emph{any algorithm} for steps (a) and (b) of the DRSFR problem.
-In this case, Table \hyperref[tb: relocation gains]{2} uses MWM for steps (a) - (b).
-This provides the evaluated algorithms with a common ground, and allows for fair comparison focused only on the relocation part.

-As a final step, we evaluate end-to-end solutions, using MWM, ALMA, and Greedy to solve all three of the steps of the DRSFR problem.
-Figure \hyperref[fig: Jan15ManhattanRelocation_durationUntilPickedUpMean]{7} depicts the time to pick-up (error bars denote one SD of uncertainty), a metric highly correlated to passenger satisfaction level \cite{8259801,lyftblog2}.
-We compare against the single ride baseline (see Section \ref{single ride baseline}).
-Once more, the proposed relocation scheme results in radical improvements, as the time to pick-up drops (compared to the single ride) from $+14.09\%$ to $-41.76\%$ for MWM, from $+74.14\%$ to $-9.33\%$ for ALMA, and finally, from $+86.10\%$ to $-7.97\%$ for Greedy.
-The latter comes to show that utilizing \emph{a simple relocation scheme can eliminate the negative effects of ridesharing on the QoS metrics}.
+As a final step, we evaluate \emph{end-to-end} solutions, using MWM, ALMA, and Greedy to solve all three steps of the ridesharing problem.
+Figure \ref{fig: Jan15ManhattanRelocation_durationUntilPickedUpMean} depicts the time to pick-up (error bars denote one SD of uncertainty), a metric highly correlated to passenger satisfaction level \cite{8259801,lyftblog2}.
+We compare against the single ride baseline (no delay due to sharing a ride, see Section \ref{single ride baseline}).
+Once more, the proposed relocation scheme results in radical improvements, as the time to pick-up drops (compared to the single ride) from $+14.09\%$ to $-41.76\%$ for MWM, from $+74.14\%$ to $-9.33\%$ for ALMA, and from $+86.10\%$ to $-7.97\%$ for Greedy.
+This comes to show that \emph{simple relocation schemes can eliminate the negative effects of ridesharing on the QoS}.